buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Generator.
 It uses `RestructuredText <http://docutils.sourceforge.net/rst.html>`_ as input format.

-The :class:`buildbot.steps.python.Sphinx` step will run :program:`sphinx-build` or any other program spcified in its ``sphinx`` argument and count the various warnings and error it detects.
+The :bb:step:`Sphinx` step will run :program:`sphinx-build` or any other program spcified in its ``sphinx`` argument and count the various warnings and error it detects.